Roof Truss Calculator

 One of the values needed by the roof truss calculator is the on-center spacing.
-This is not a very well-know term, but it can prove useful in more contexts than just when discussing rafter length, roof truss cost, and the like.
+This is not a very well-known term, but it can prove useful in more contexts than just when discussing rafter length, roof truss cost, and the like.
 Why don't we spend a minute learning about it?

 On-center spacing (often abbreviated into OC or o.c. in construction) is a measure commonly used in architectural designs and construction drawings.
 It stands for the spacing between the exact centers of two framing members (in this calculator, roof trusses).

 For example, if a plan states that there should be "20 inches OC between fence posts" and those posts are 6 inches wide, this means the space between posts will be about 14 inches (

 20 - (3 + 3)).

 OC spacing is also useful when you use materials that have varying thicknesses, such as milled lumber, which does not come with precise dimensions.
 Thanks to using this measure, you can ensure the accuracy of layouts that use such materials.

 What kind of roof trusses are available?

 If you're using this rafter length calculator, you're probably in the process of building a house, so you might be interested in what kind of trusses there are on the market!
-When it comes to different truss types you can be use for roof construction, there's plenty to choose from depending on your needs.
+When it comes to different truss types you can use for roof construction; there's plenty to choose from, depending on your needs.
 Here are the four most common ones: